raspberrypihelper/RTL8192EU-ARM-Linux-Driver/README.md

 # RTL8192EU-ARM-Linux-Driver

-Download and Run the Install.sh
+Download and Run the Install.sh from the Releases Tab